tmdc-io/whitepapers/blogs/01-nilus-introduction/README.md

 - **Apache Iceberg Integration**: Nilus writes directly to Iceberg tables in the DataOS lakehouse, enabling time travel, schema evolution, and efficient incremental processing at petabyte scale.

-This converged approach eliminates the integration complexity that plagues traditional data stacks—no more stitching together separate tools for ingestion, cataloging, governance, and consumption ([learn more about DataOS](https://www.themoderndatacompany.com/dataos)).
+This converged approach eliminates the integration complexity that plagues traditional data stacks - no more stitching together separate tools for ingestion, cataloging, governance, and consumption ([learn more about DataOS](https://www.themoderndatacompany.com/dataos)).

 ## The competitive landscape